samsungsamiio/samsungsami.io/source/sami/demos-tools/your-first-application.md

 ?>
 ~~~

-### Simplify SAMI helper class using PHP SDK
+### Simplify SAMI helper class with PHP SDK

-This section shows you another way to implement the helper class `SamiConnector`, which is much simplier due to using [PHP SDK][1].
+This section shows you a simpler way to implement the helper class `SamiConnector`, using the [PHP SDK][1].

-You need a bit setup to use this new approach:
+First you'll need to do a bit of setup:

-- Create directory `sdk` under your directory `samidemo`.
+- Create a directory `sdk` under your directory `samidemo`.
 - Follow the instructions at [PHP SDK][1] to get the SDK source code.
-Copy all source code to `samidemo/sdk`.
+Copy all the source code to `samidemo/sdk`.
-- Replace `SamiConnector.php` that you have used before by [the new one](/sami/downloads/SamiConnector.php).
+- Replace `SamiConnector.php` with [the new one.](/sami/downloads/SamiConnector.php)
-- Change `CLIENT_ID`{:.param} and `DEVICE_ID`{:.param} to your real client and device IDs in `SamiConnector.php`
+- Change `CLIENT_ID`{:.param} and `DEVICE_ID`{:.param} to your real client and device IDs in `SamiConnector.php`.

-Now you are ready to play the newer version of the app.
-This version has been tested on MAC machines.
+Now you are ready to play with the newer version of the app.
+This version has been tested on Mac systems.

-Below is the source code of `SamiConnector.php` using PHP SDK.
-There is no need to deal with the details of `cURL` in this version compared to [the older version](#sami-helper-class).
-PHP SDK handles that for you.
-The code becomes shorter and simpler.
+Below is the shorter and simpler source code of `SamiConnector.php` using the PHP SDK.
+There is no need to deal with the details of `cURL` in this version compared to [the older version](#sami-helper-class), since the PHP SDK handles that for you.

 ~~~php
 <?php